Extensions in Cello Thumb Position

 ………. and in the above exercise we haven’t even used the fourth finger, nor any of the other common larger extensions between fingers (1-3 major third, 2-3 minor third etc) ………. and if our starting position was higher we could reach an even greater range of notes.

-On this page however we will be looking individually at each of the different extended hand configurations that have, thanks to this finger-thumb mobility, suddenly become possible in Thumb Position.
+On this present page, however, we will be looking individually at each of the different extended hand configurations that have, thanks to this finger-thumb mobility, suddenly become possible in thumbposition.
 It is important to get comfortable in each of these hand positions before we actually start moving around within and between them.
 This is why this “Extended Positions In Thumbposition” page is almost a prerequisite to the “Non-Whole-Hand Movements in Thumbposition” page.

 In working on “Extensions in Thumbposition” we need to distinguish between those extensions that are actually exTENSIONs (requiring physical effort), and those that involve only slight physical strain (but do require getting used to).
 Most often it is the finger-finger extensions that create tension, while the finger-thumb extensions are often relatively effortless (depending of course on how far we want to stretch).

-Of course it is the absolute physical distance between any two notes (rather than the musical interval) that determines how large an extension is.
-For example, the same physical distance between the fingers that gives us a one tone interval in the lower Neck Region of the A string gives us a perfect fourth interval one octave higher up the fingerboard.
-And this same distance, at the top of the fingerboard, gives us a musical interval of one octave!
+Of course, it is the absolute physical distance between any two notes (rather than the musical interval) that determines how large an extension is.
+For example, the same physical distance between the fingers that gives us a wholetone interval in the lower Neck Region of the A string gives us a perfect fourth interval one octave higher up the fingerboard.
+And that same distance, at the top of the fingerboard, gives us a musical interval of one octave!
 This is shown by the examples below, in which the physical distances between the pairs of notes (distances A, B and C) are all equal.
 Measure them and you will see!

 Before we look at the different possible hand configurations involving extensions to and from the thumb, we will look at the extensions between the fingers.